-Board Members and Executive Director Downtown Tarpon Springs Community Redevelopment Agency Tarpon Springs, Florida
+Board Members and Executive Director

+Downtown Tarpon Springs Community Redevelopment Agency Tarpon Springs, Florida

-We have examined the Downtown Tarpon Springs Community Redevelopment Agency (the "CRA"), (a component unit of the City of Tarpon Springs, Florida) compliance with Sections 218.415, 163.387(6), and 163.387(7), Florida Statutes, during the year ended September 30, 2021.
+We have examined the Downtown Tarpon Springs Community Redevelopment Agency (the "CRA") compliance with Sections 218.415, 163.387(6), and 163.387(7), Florida Statutes, during the year ended September 30, 2022.
 Management of the CRA is responsible for the CRA's compliance with those requirements.
 Our responsibility is to express an opinion on the CRA's compliance based on our examination.

 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the CRA complied, in all material respects, with the specified requirements referenced above.
 An examination involves performing procedures to obtain evidence about whether the CRA complied with the specified requirements.
-The nature, timing and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.